richasriva/Farmers-E-comm/README.md

-This is a group project
+Farmers E-commerce is a project made for Farmers for selling their surplus.